Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Original Sinc-collocation methods

 \subsection{Original DE-Sinc-collocation method}

-Here, the original DE-Sinc-collocation method is described, by replacing the SE transformation in the original SE-Sinc-collocation method with the DE transformation.
-Suppose that the assumptions of Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\DEt(\domD_d)$.
+Here, the original DE-Sinc-collocation method is described; it replaces the SE transformation in the original SE-Sinc-collocation method with the DE transformation.
+Suppose that the assumptions in Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\DEt(\domD_d)$.
 Then, set the approximate solution $\uDEn$ as